Briankipkemboi78/alx-backend-python/README.md

 {'k': <class 'str'>, 'v': typing.Union[int, float], 'return': typing.Tuple[str, float]}
 ('eggs', 9)
 ('school', 0.0004)
-Repo:

-GitHub repository: alx-backend-python
-Directory: 0x00-python_variable_annotations
-File: 7-to_kv.py

-8. Complex types - functions
+# 8. Complex types - functions
 mandatory
 Write a type-annotated function make_multiplier that takes a float multiplier as argument and returns a function that multiplies a float by multiplier.